Miloš Gligorijević: Coaching career

 In 2001, at age of 24, Gligorijević started working in KK Partizan Youth program.

 2008, as a head coach of University of Belgrade, won second place at 8th European Universities Basketball Championship in Novi Sad.

-In 2009, he was added to coaching staff of KK Partizan first team as assistant coach and contributed to all trophies won in next four seasons.
+In 2009, he was added to coaching staff of KK Partizan first team as assistant coach and contributed to all trophies won in next four seasons - 4 Serbian league titles, 3 National "Radivoj Korać cups" and 3 Adriatic league titles.

 In October 2013, Gligorijević was named a head coach of Gimle Basket Bergen in Norwegian Premier Leagues (BLNO) with men's and women's team.
 With both teams, he won regular season competitions, with men was a winner of Final tournament, while with women won silver medal.